Luka-Didham/GeoMapper/README.md

 ### Overview

-This Program will read in a serires of lines from either command line or a plaintext file and attempt to convert said line to a standard form coordinate.
-The program attempts to match as many various user inputs as possible including non-standard coordinate formats such as DMS and accounting for varying Cardinal inputs.
+This program will read in a serires of lines from either command line or a plaintext file and attempt to convert said line to a standard form coordinate.
+The program attempts to match as many various user inputs as possible including non-standard coordinate formats such as DMS and accounting for varying cardinal inputs.
 If the program is successful in converting a line a "marker" will be created which represents one location successfully read.
 If the program is unsuccessful in converting a line will print an error message "Unable to process: " followed by the best fitting reason for the invalid entry.